Tested : Alfa Romeo 156 vs MG ZT

 Unfortunately, there’s a trace of understeer when you really push the MG, but this is exacerbated by the lack of feel through the steering – which, although well weighted, does not inspire confidence in extreme situations.
 Thankfully, the understeer is slight and, if you deliberately provoke the ZT, it will poke its tail out, but it’s all easy to control.

 In other words, it’s a masterful effort.

 As for the Alfa, it’s a good effort, but ultimately outclassed.
 The prime criticism would be a lack of body control (in relation to the ZT), and copious amounts of plough-on understeer.
 The JTD engine might be soulful and grunty, but it’s also heavy, and that upsets the handling balance.
 Despite having 16-inch wheels and higher profile tyres, the Alfa’s ride can’t beat the MG.
 The less solid structure of the Alfa, and the firm damping leave the car struggling with potholes and fidgeting over imperfections.

-The steering is excellent though – 2.1 turns from lock to lock means there’s excellent response and more feel than the ZT.
-It’s not perfect though, and the poor turning circle is irritating.
+The steering is excellent, though – 2.1 turns from lock to lock means there’s excellent response and more feel than the ZT.
+That said, it’s not perfect as the poor turning circle is irritating.

 The inside story